aileron-gateway/aileron-gateway/docs/app/middleware/headercert.md

 - Trusted CA Verification

    Verifies the certificate chain to ensure the root certificate is registered as a trusted root certificate in the middleware.
-If the client certificate cannnot be trusted, it returns a 401 Unauthorized error.
+If the client certificate cannot be trusted, it returns a 401 Unauthorized error.

 - Fingerprint Matching